yext/search-core/docs/answers-core.combinedfilter.filters.md

 ## CombinedFilter.filters property

-The filters to be combined.
+An array of filters applied to the search.

 <b>Signature:</b>